Shaambhavi-Jain/House-Property-Sales-Analysis/README.md

 ### Key Findings
 Some of the key findings from the analysis are:
 - most common number of bedrooms are 3 and 4
-- the median sale price is
+- the median sale price is 550000
-- the year with the highest median sale price is
+- the year with the highest median sale price is 2018 with the median price of 615000
-- The year with the lowest sales is
+- The year with the lowest sales is 2007
-- the percentage of properties above the average price is
+- the percentage of properties above the average price is 39%

 ### Recommendations or Conclusion or What?